 With the proper knowledge, equipment, planning, and partners, one can assess risks and make educated decisions in the backcountry.
 We recommend that backcountry skiers and snowboarders take an AAIRE Level One class or equivalent to teach them to read the snowpack, make educated decisions, and learn skills to be prepared with their partners in a rescue situation.

 Do you want to ski in the backcountry but haven’t taken an avalanche safety course?
 Hire a guide!
 Professional mountain guides are experts when it comes to traveling in avalanche terrain, and will lead you and your group while keeping safety a #1 priority.
-Guides can often be hired directly through a ski resort, or through other organizations in mountain towns.
+Guides can often be hired directly through a ski resort, through services like digital recruiting or through other organizations in mountain towns.

 Now that you understand the appeal, risks, and gear needed to explore the backcountry, get out there!
 Whether you want to test it out with a professional guide or take an avalanche education course, you won’t regret your decision when you’re skiing fresh powder all day.
 After taking the right precautions, backcountry skiing and snowboarding are some of the most rewarding ways to enjoy a day in the mountains.